 -- Don't worry, your coaches will be ready to help make sure your child's gear is fitting properly and to help educate parents to recognize when kids have out grown their equipment.

-Sign-ups start in June and run through August 30th.
+Sign-ups start in July and run through August 30th.
 Feel free to sign-up on our website during this time.
-If you have any questions, contact our Registration Coordinator.
+If you have any questions, contact our Registrar.

 We're looking forward to having you join us next season!